NyshAI/VaccineAdverseEvents-Gtp4-Sonnet3.5/README.md

 Hepatitis B is a liver infection caused by the hepatitis B virus (HBV).
 It can range from a mild, short-term illness to a chronic, long-term condition.
 The virus primarily spreads through contact with infected body fluids, which may occur through blood transfusions, sharing needles, sexual contact, or from mother to child during childbirth.

 #### Temporal Relationships
-This involves studying when adverse events occur concerning when a vaccine was administered.
+This involves studying when adverse events occur, concerning when a vaccine was administered.
 By analyzing the timing, researchers can assess whether certain adverse events are more likely to happen immediately after vaccination, within a few days, weeks, or longer.
 Understanding this timing helps determine if there’s a potential link between the vaccine and the event or if it’s coincidental.

 #### Associative Relationships:
 This part examines possible correlations or associations between the vaccine and specific adverse events.
 By identifying patterns in data, researchers can see if certain side effects appear more frequently with particular vaccines, age groups, health conditions, or demographic factors.